Ben Foley

 Jerry White, PhD.

-International President Emeritus: The Navigators, Major General, United States Air Force (Retired).
+International President Emeritus: The Navigators, Major General, United States Air Force (Retired)

 Hope Rising